nile649/POLY-GAN/README.md

 Download pre-trained models and Data from https://drive.google.com/drive/folders/18eu3OrNh9TbmiED0sotbzGPtLCCecSeT?usp=sharing
 It has pre-trained weights for Stage 1, Stage 2 and Stage 3.

-Stage 3 is not required, but it helps in most of the cases.

 In test.py, you need to provide location of the pre-trained weights of the stage you will be testing, Target and Reference Image name as well.